helidon-io/helidon/docs/se/config/introduction.md

 Although the default configuration is very simple to use, your application can take full control of all configuration sources and precedence.
 You can do so by creating and invoking methods on a `Config.Builder` object to construct a `Config` instance.

 When your application prepares a `Config.Builder` it sets what `ConfigSource`s and `ConfigParser`s the builder should use in constructing the resulting `Config` object.
-The Javadoc explains how to use the [`Config.Builder`](/apidocs/io.helidon.config/io/helidon/config/Config.Builder.html).
+The Javadoc explains how to use the [`Config.Builder`][config-builder].

-See the [Custom Configuration Sources](../../se/guides/config.md#_custom_configuration_sources) and [advanced config sources](advanced-configuration.md#advanced-config-sources) sections for detailed examples and further information.
+See the [Custom Configuration Sources][custom-configuration-sources] and [advanced config sources][advanced-topics] sections for detailed examples and further information.

 ### Accessing Config Values